DigitalFabricationStudio/Project_0.2/dipti.sonawane/Laser-cut-box/README.md

 ## Laser cut snap-fit box

 I created a box on illustrator.
 I made the diagram from scratch without using any reference.
+In the beginning I did a wrong diagram and accidentally landed up making some puzzel pieces which could snap into each other.
+This happened also because I wanted to test my box in a small size to test the kerf values and then proceed to making the large box.

 ## Sizes for the box
 * Height - 10cm